adl/hoaf/README.md

 Hanoi Omega Automata Format
 ===========================

 This working document describes the Hanoi Omega Automata (HOA) format.
-The name is a reference to the ATVA'13 conference, which was organized in Hanoi, and where the jist of this format was laid out.
+The name is a reference to the ATVA'13 conference, which was organized in Hanoi, and where the foundation of this format was laid out.

 Goals
 -----